matthewzl/Mel-Color-Norm-TIL-Detection/README.md

    - Open QuPath (no need to create a project) and navigate to `groovy_files/create_patches.groovy` script from the repository.
    - Run the script in QuPath.
 When prompted, select the parent directory you created as the input directory and specify an output directory for the stitched images.
    - Locate the stitched images in the output directory you specified.

+### Running the TIL Detection Algorithm

+1. **Create a QuPath project and add one or more color-normalized H&E images**

+2. **Run the TIL detection script**
+   - Navigate to the `groovy_files/` directory from the repository and run `ANNMAR24.groovy` on the QuPath project (use the "Run for Project" option if you have multiple images).
+   - Make sure to save the QuPath project after running the script.

+3. **View measurements**
+   - The TIL scores (e.g., eTILs, etTILs, etc.) for the images will appear on QuPath's measurements list.
+(Refer to this [link](https://qupath.readthedocs.io/en/latest/docs/concepts/measurements.html) from QuPath's official documentation for more details on viewing measurements.)
+   - If desired, you can export the measurements to a spreadsheet format.
+(Refer to this [link](https://qupath.readthedocs.io/en/stable/docs/tutorials/exporting_measurements.html) from QuPath's official documentation for more details on exporting measurements.)

 ## Dependencies
 - QuPath (tested on version 0.5.0)